 Whilst completing my Biochemistry degree, I confirmed that a career as a scientist wasn’t for me.
-Although I loved the theoretical side and greatly enjoyed drawing upon my knowledge to generate solutions to complex problems, the realities of working in a lab (a lot of pipetting!) put me off.
+Although I loved the theoretical side and enjoyed drawing upon my knowledge base to generate solutions to complex problems, the realities of working in a lab (a lot of pipetting!) put me off.
 I knew I wanted a career which was intellectually challenging, but also involved working in a team and interacting with clients.
 Law seemed like the ideal choice for this.

 - BSc Biochemistry, University of York